paulscherrerinstitute/tomorec/README.md

 ## 3.2 - CREATE TOMOREC KERNEL AND DOCKER IMAGE

-If you do not have a JupyterHub instance available, and you enjoy using docker, then you can build your own docker image which contains:
+If you do not have a JupyterHub instance available, then you can build and your own docker image locally, which contains:
 * JupyterLab
-* Tomorec kernel
+* Tomorec analysis kernel
-* Tomorec notebook
 Then you will be able to run JupyterLab on your laptop.